-If you have trichomoniasis, it can cause genital inflammation which makes it easier for you to contract HIV (the virus that causes AIDS) and other STDs, so it is vital that you get it treated as soon as you notice any symptoms.
+If you have trichomoniasis, it can cause genital inflammation which makes it easier for you to contract other STDs including HIV (the virus that causes AIDS) so it is vital that you get it treated as soon as you notice any symptoms.

 Other STDs (Gonorrhea or Chlamydia)